 In 1996, the American Historical Association adopted a statement on equity that acknowledges its commitment “to diversity in the historical profession” and called on “institutions to recruit aggressively and hire members from groups that have been historically discriminated against.”
 For example, according to figures available from the US Census and the AHA, the percentage of the current US population that is African American is slightly more than 13 percent; yet African Americans make up only 5 percent of the history faculty in the nation.
 Latinos, who constitute almost 14.4 percent of the current US population, make up less than 3 percent of the history faculty.
-The percentage of Asian American and Native Americans within the history profession more closely approximate their proportions in the total US population, but there still remains a need to increase their presence as well across the academy.
+The percentage of Asian American and Native Americans within the history profession more closely approximate their proportions in the total US population, but there still remains a need to increase their presence across the academy as well.
 It is imperative that the historical profession takes seriously its duty to remain open and available to its changing constituencies.

-To further this goal, the AHA has established two equity awards to be given annually:one for individuals and another for academic units.
+To further this goal, the AHA has established two equity awards to be given annually: one for individuals and another for academic units.
 The award can be conferred for new initiatives or for sustained efforts.
 These equity awards are meant to recognize and publicize individuals and institutions that have achieved excellence in recruiting and retaining underrepresented racial and ethnic groups into the historical professions.
 While the awards are honorary and have no monetary component, winners will receive a certificate of recognition that specially honors their efforts to secure and sustain diversity in the discipline.

 The Committee of Minority Historians seeks to bestow the Equity Award upon individuals or institutions who have demonstrated an exceptional record in the recruitment and retention of students and new faculty from racial and ethnic groups under-represented within the historical professions.
 Deserving nominees will have records that include such achievements as mentoring, program building, fundraising initiatives, pursuing civic engagement, and enhancing department and campus culture to promote a supportive environment.
 Nomination letters should emphasize specific outcomes.